testground/testground/docs/tests-mvp.md

 #### Parameters

 - **Network Parameters**
+  - `Region` - Region or Regions where the test should be run at (default to single region)
   - `N` - Number of nodes that are spawn for the test (from 10 to 1000000)
 - **Image Parameters**
   - Single Image - The go-ipfs commit that is being tested